 |

-even as the pressure to land bigger clients increases with Abrams bulging
+shines even as the pressure to land bigger clients increases with Abrams

-desire for huge success with his new sports picker.
-The rise culminates landing
+bulging desire for huge success with his new sports picker.
+The rise culminates

-along with punchy dialogue and razzle-dazzle acting and a really very 'sweet'
+flown along with punchy dialogue and razzle-dazzle acting and a really very

-scene when the pair visit a GA (Gamblers Anonymous) meeting.
-Here it starts to
+'sweet' scene when the pair visit a GA (Gamblers Anonymous) meeting.
+Here it

-founder; the characters never quite feel real, the plot grows laboured and
+starts to founder; the characters never quite feel real, the plot grows

-implausible, and the basic themes of gambling and addiction start to turn
+laboured and implausible, and the basic themes of gambling and addiction start

-viewer, we can say the film really is enjoyable and bad reviews are clearly
+to the viewer, we can say the film really is enjoyable and bad reviews are

-from those people who do not understand gambling or don't approve of it.
-Sad
+clearly from those people who do not understand gambling or don't approve of

-people.
-The director ran out of ideas of the point, theme and ending but there
+it.
+Sad people.
+The director ran out of ideas of the point, theme and ending

-is plenty of humour to get you to the end of the film.
+but there is plenty of humour to get you to the end of the

 |